Decision point on how to exclude TB disease before offering TPT

 15. The absence of any symptoms of TB and the absence of abnormal chest radiographic findings may be used to rule out active TB disease among HIV-negative household contacts aged ≥ 5 years and other risk groups before preventive treatment.

-WHO recommends that chest radiography may be offered to PLHIV who are receiving ART.
+WHO recommends that chest radiography may be offered to People with HIV who are receiving ART.
 If there are no abnormal radiographic findings, TPT should be considered.
-However, chest radiography should not be considered a mandatory requirement and become a barrier in starting TPT for PLHIV as there is only a marginal gain in accuracy as compared with symptom screening alone.
+However, chest radiography should not be considered a mandatory requirement and become a barrier in starting TPT for People with HIV as there is only a marginal gain in accuracy as compared with symptom screening alone.

 Role of chest radiography